Undergraduate courses

 Associate degrees (two years)

-The Indigenous Professional Practices Associate Degree provides students with the skills required to provide an alternative, inclusive approach to health management that acknowledges Indigenous healing practices.
+The Indigenous Professional Practices Associate Degree is a two-year course that provides students with the skills required to provide an alternative, inclusive approach to health management that acknowledges Indigenous healing practices.

 Majors within this course

-If you’re of Aboriginal or Torres Strait Islander descent and you haven’t met the requirements to enrol in an undergraduate degree, we offer a range of enabling courses to help you meet the requirements of your chosen course.
-These short programs will also equip you with the skills, knowledge and confidence to succeed at university.
+We offer a range of enabling courses to help you meet the requirements of your chosen course.
+These short programs will also equip you with the skills, knowledge and confidence to succeed and gain entry into an undergraduate degree at university.

 Learn more